 ↑ Alcohol also tends to be expensive but not always as bad as you might think (especially if you’re comparing prices to bars in a place like London), and again, it tends to vary depending on the standard of the hotel you’re drinking at.
 A (not necessarily very good) glass of wine can cost anything from a cheap Dhs35 (maybe less in happy hour) to an average Dhs50-70 for a mid range wine and up to Dhs80-120 plus for a decent glass (yup, just one glass!).

-Property is one thing in the emirate that people constantly complain about the price of, though according to official reports, rent has actually continued to decrease throughout 2017.
-According to an article in The National, prices have dropped somewhere between 3 and 5 percent since 2016 depending on the type of property and location.
-Read the full article here.
+Property is one thing in the emirate that people constantly complain about the price of, though according to official reports, both rent and sale prices have actually continued to decrease throughout 2017 and 2018.
+According to a report by Bayut, prices have dropped somewhere between 7 and 9 percent over the last year (vs a 3 and 5 percent decrease between 2016 and 2017) depending on the type of property and location.
+Read the full article and see the area price comparison charts here.

-A good place to start if you’re looking for information on property prices is Property Finder.
+Another good place to check if you’re looking for information on property prices is also Property Finder.

-Household utility costs have also risen for 2017.
-With The National reporting expats seeing a 31.76% increase in water bills and a 27.6% increase in electricity bills for 2017.
+Household utility costs rose in 2017 but have stayed the same in 2018, and are now also inclusive of VAT.
+According to The National expats saw a 31.76% increase in water bills and a 27.6% increase in electricity bills for 2017.
 The costs listed below are those for expats (different rates apply for Nationals).